raganwald/raganwald.github.com/_posts/2015-06-04-classes-are-expressions.md

 )();
 {% endhighlight %}

 Now this is different.
 Code outside the IIFE cannot see the property names.
 We construct a class and return it from the IIFE.
 We then assign it to the `Person` variable.
-It's mechanism has been completely encapsulated.
+Its mechanism has been completely encapsulated.

 ### commentary